 All co-payments and co-insurance listed on this chart accumulate to your out-of-pocket maximum with the exception of co-payments for bariatric surgery and the Autism School.
+Retirees Over 65: Co-payments and coinsurance do not apply with the exception of coinsurance for hearing aids.

 1. Precertification required.